Quintic algebras over Dedekind domains and their sextic resolvents: Constructing resolvents

 Then the relations

 for $1 \leq i < j \leq 5$, determine the map $\phi$ uniquely.
-So the resolvent map $\phi$, if it exists, must be given by a predetermined formula, or rather by any one of a finite number of such formulas, inasmuch as the $a_i$ in \eqref{eq:phibox} can be chosen from the finite set $\{e_1,e_2,e_3,e_4,e_1+e_2,e_1+e_3,\ldots,e_3+e_4\}$ for any basis $\{e_1,e_2,e_3,e_4\}$ of $\Lambda^4 L \tensor L$.
+So the resolvent map $\phi$, if it exists, is unique.
+It remains to verify the resolvent relations, which are finite in number since the $a_i$ in \eqref{eq:phibox} can be chosen from the finite set $\{e_1,e_2,e_3,e_4,e_1+e_2,e_1+e_3,\ldots,e_3+e_4\}$ for any basis $\{e_1,e_2,e_3,e_4\}$ of $\Lambda^4 L \tensor L$.
 It remains to prove that the $(M,\phi,\theta)$ we have hereby constructed is actually a resolvent; this is a collection of integer polynomial identities, not in a family of free variables as in the previous lemma, but in the coefficients $c_{ij}^k$ of the given ring $Q$, which are restricted by the associative law.
-If $Q$ has nonzero discriminant---the most common case---the theorem can be proved by base-changing to the algebraic closure $\bar{K}$ and noting that $\bar{K}^{\oplus 5}$, the unique nondegenerate quintic $\bar{K}$-algebra, \emph{does} have a resolvent (Example \ref{ex:first}).
-The general case can be handled by a limiting argument, appealing to the known fact that all quintic $\bar{K}$-algebras can be deformed to $\bar{K}^{\oplus 5}$, at least in characteristic zero (see \cite{Maz80}). \end{proof}

-\ignore{ The condition of being very degenerate is, of course, invariant under extension of the base field.
-From the classification in \cite{Poonen}, we find that there are precisely three very degenerate quintic algebras over an algebraically closed base field $K$, namely

-It is straightforward to show that these are also the only examples over an arbitrary field.
-One may write down a resolvent for each of the three rings, but it is not obvious how many distinct resolvents there are up to the $\GL_5(K)$-symmetries of the target module $M$. }
+To prove these identities, it is enough to change base to the algebraic closure $\bar{K}$ and exhibit a resolvent for each of the finitely many quintic $\bar K$-algebras found in the classification of Mazzola and Poonen.
+For $\bar{K}^{\oplus 5}$, the unique nondegenerate quintic $\bar{K}$-algebra, the resolvent is shown in Example \ref{ex:first}.
+This takes care of all the $Q$ which are limits of \'etale algebras in the variety of based algebras (which is true for all $Q$ in characteristic $0$, as Mazzola observes, and is most likely true in characteristic $p$). \end{proof}